Avari - Lapis Lazuli and Black Tourmaline Silver Earrings

 Rs.48,500

-From the Mehr collection by Orah Jewels and Crafts, Avari carries one of the most historically weighted stones in the world.
-Lapis lazuli sourced from Afghanistan's ancient mineral seams is set within a hammered sterling silver form, a pairing of raw geological depth and considered metalwork that references the civilization that gave this stone its name.
+From the Mehr collection by Orah Jewels and Crafts, Avari carries one of the most historically weighted stones in the world alongside a striking contrast in black.
+Lapis lazuli sourced from Afghanistan's ancient mineral seams is set beside black tourmaline from Skardu Valley within a hammered sterling silver form, a pairing of raw geological depth and considered metalwork that references the civilization that gave lapis its name while grounding the piece in Pakistan's own mineral landscape.

-The hammered silver setting does not compete with the stone.
-It holds it.
-The texture of the metal softens reflection, drawing attention back to the depth of the lapis.
-Avari is a piece made for someone who understands the history behind what they wear — the stone that colored the robes in Byzantine mosaics, that was ground into ultramarine by Renaissance painters, that traveled the Silk Road as currency.
+The hammered silver setting does not compete with either stone.
+It holds them.
+The texture of the metal softens reflection, drawing attention back to the depth of the lapis and the density of the tourmaline in turn.
+Avari is a piece made for someone who understands the history behind what they wear, the stone that colored the robes in Byzantine mosaics, that was ground into ultramarine by Renaissance painters, that traveled the Silk Road as currency, paired here with a stone drawn from Pakistan's own northern mountains.
 At Orah Jewels, it is set in Lahore, cut and finished in our own facility, one pair at a time.

 Metal: Sterling Silver